Motor racing-Formula One statistics for the Azerbaijan Grand Prix

-BAKU, June 24 Mercedes' Lewis Hamilton admitted on Saturday that greed almost cost him dearly before he clinched a landmark pole during qualifying for Sunday's Azerbaijan Grand Prix.

-June 21 Statistics for Sunday's Azerbaijan Grand Prix in Baku (Round eight of 20 races):
+June 21 (Reuters) - Statistics for Sunday's Azerbaijan Grand Prix in Baku (Round eight of 20 races):

 Lap distance: 6.003km.
 Total distance: 306.049km (51 laps).